 We are subject to corporate taxation in Sweden and taxation in the United States for one of our subsidiaries.
 Due to the nature of our business, we have generated losses since inception and have therefore not paid Swedish corporation tax to date.
 The research and development tax credit on social security costs for personnel within research and development received in Sweden is recorded as a credit against research and development expenses.
-The Swedish research and development tax credit on social security costs for personnel within research and development is fully refundable to us and is not dependent on current or future taxable income.
-As a result, we have recorded the entire benefit from the Swedish research and development tax credit on social security costs for personnel within research and development as a reduction to research and development expenses and is not reflected as part of the income tax provision.
+The Swedish research and development tax credit on social security costs for personnel within research and development tax credit on social security costs for personnel within research and development tax credit on social security costs for personnel within research and development tax credit on social security costs for personnel within research and development tax credit on social security costs for personnel within research and development tax credit on social security costs for personnel within research and development as a reduction to research and development expenses and is not reflected as part of the income tax provision.

-As of March 31, 2020, we had SEK 643.0 million of tax losses carried forward for which deferred tax assets have not been recognized in the statement of financial position.
+As of September 30, 2020, we had SEK 933.0 million of tax losses carried forward for which deferred tax assets have not been recognized in the statement of financial position.
 Deferred tax assets will be recognized for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilized.